kitofr/kitofr.github.io/_drafts/practice_make_perfekt.md

 **Now imagine you banned practice.**

+**ALL PRACTICE**
+All players need to play games.
+All the time.
+If someone wanted to *practice* on something, the player need to ensure it does not interfere with eating and resting schedules.
+It has to be *off hours*.
+Should not interfere with the rest off the team.

+Your motivation for this would be:

-Practice does not generate any money, right.
+Practice does not generate any money.
 It does not raise the value of the players, because they are only evaluated while playing.
-The team doesn't *win* anything during practice, nor can you sell any advertising on television during practice. *Useless*.
+The team doesn't *win* anything during practice, nor can you sell any advertising on television during practice.

 ## WAIT... say WHAT?
 Most people coming into any profession knows that there's a path to excellence in